Junoon (1978 film): Plot

-Meanwhile, the Rebellion runs into problems and the British are defeating the poorly organized Indian forces.
+Meanwhile, the Rebellion runs into problems and the British are defeating the poorly organised Indian forces.
 In a stormy scene, Sarfaraz destroys Javed's pigeon coops and sets his pets free after he finds out that Indian forces have lost the Battle for Delhi.
-There is a delayed recognition by Javed of his subjugated identity, colonized by the British.
+There is a delayed recognition by Javed of his subjugated identity, colonised by the British.
 Sarfaraz dies in a battle against the British.
 The Labadoors return to the protection of the re-deployed British contingent, smuggled by Firdaus, who only wants to save her marriage.
 Javed finds out that the Labadoors have sought sanctuary in the church and rushes there to meet Ruth one last time.
 Surprisingly, Ruth comes out and expresses her feelings for Javed against her mother's will.
-However, Javed honorably keeps his word and the promise he had made with Miriam Labadoor and leaves the church without Ruth.
+However, Javed honourably keeps his word he had given Miriam Labadoor and leaves the church without Ruth.
 The movie ends here with the voiceover that Javed was martyred fighting the British while Ruth and her mother return to England.
 Ruth dies fifty-five years later, unwed.